spyder-ide/spyder-docs/doc/debugging.rst

    :width: 50%
    :alt: Spyder's Breakpoints panel, with a number of examples showing file, line number and an optional condition

-* A breakpoints pane, listing the file, line, and condition (if any) of every breakpoint defined (:menuselection:`Debug --> List Breakpoints`, or :kbd:`Ctrl-Shift-B` by default).
+* A :guilabel:`Breakpoints` pane, listing the file, line, and condition (if any) of every breakpoint defined (:menuselection:`Debug --> List Breakpoints`, or :kbd:`Ctrl-Shift-B` by default).

-* Full GUI control over debugger execution from the Debug menu, Debug toolbar and via configurable keyboard shortcuts, along with the standard ``ipdb`` console commands.
+* Full GUI control over debugger execution from the :guilabel:`Debug` menu, :guilabel:`Debug toolbar` and via configurable keyboard shortcuts, along with the standard ``ipdb`` console commands.

 .. image:: images/debugging/debugging_condbreakpoint.png
    :align: right